4ku/Object-detection-example/README.md

 # Person detection example with Tensofrlow API
 ## Installation
+### First approach
-First of all you need Linux machine with `Python3.7`.
+First of all you need Linux machine with `Python3.7` and newer.
 Than do next steps:
 1. Go to project repository and create a virtual environment.
     ```sh
     python3.7 -m virtualenv env